Ischnura pruinescens

 commonly known as the colourful bluetail.
 The taxon has been assessed for the IUCN Red List as being of least concern and is listed in the Catalogue of Life.

 Description

 Ischnura pruinescens is a small to medium-sized damselfly with a wing span around 35 to 50mm.
 Adult males have a pruinose coating on the synthorax and some of the abdomen.
 The females have bright yellow or orange on the synthorax and legs, pale green under the abdomen, and blue markings on segments eight and nine.

 Distribution

 It is found in Australia and New Guinea.
 The Australian distribution covers the north-eastern segment of the continent, from the Gold Coast to Cape York Peninsula in Queensland and west to the tropical parts of the Northern Territory.

 Habitat

 The colourful bluetail inhabits freshwater pools, lakes, ponds and swamps.

+Etymology

+The genus name Ischnura is derived from the Greek ἰσχνός (ischnos, "thin" or "slender") and οὐρά (oura, "tail"), referring to the slender abdomen of species in the genus.

+The species name pruinescens is Latin for "becoming frosty", referring to the bluish-grey bloom on the lower thorax and basal segments of the abdomen.